 Morse Trainer can be a great option for extreme beginners.
 Usually known for providing two different ways to master your skills.
 First, you can start learning morse codes for each alphabet, and you can practice by tapping the transmit button.

 Every time you make the right answer, you get one step closer to perfection.
 In addition, the user interface is very simple and helps to learn without any distractions.

 8. Morse Light

 It is probably an older one, used for transmitting coded messages.
 For example, Youn can have secret conversations with friends and neighbors through the flashlight.
 All you need to do is type your message and hit the signal button.

 The app automatically converts your texts into morse codes using the flashlight of your phone.
 So it’s a fun way to enjoy making and sharing morse codes at night with your neighbors.

 9. Morse Code Keyboard

 Unlike the other apps, this one lets you type messages in morse code right on your keyboard.
-Although the keyboard may look like a general one, when you type on any letter it prints the corresponding code for the specific letter or character.
+Although the keyboard may look like a general one, it prints the corresponding code for the specific letter or character when you type on any letter.

 You can use it to share extremely private information with your partner.
-The person on the other side can simply decode it by copying to their keyboard and pressing the decode option.
+Then, the person on the other side can decode it by copying it to their keyboard and pressing the decode option.

-Morse Code Agent is a complete application that lets you decode and encode any kind of message.
-Whether its the flickering of the light, an audio file, or some sort of text, you can decode all of them into normal English language.
+Morse Code Agent is a complete application that lets you decode and encode any message.
+Whether it’s the flickering of the light, an audio file, or some text, you can decode all of them into the normal English language.